Ashmaawyy/City-Demographics-and-Tempratures/README.md

 ## Project Description

-This project aims to prepare the data for analysis to see if there is a relation between cities demographic and their tempratures.
+This project aims to prepare the data for analysis to see if there is a relation between cities demographic and their tempratures and study the relation if exists.